HansKindberg-Net/HansKindberg-EPiServer-NuGet-Packages-Temporary/README.md

 - **HansKindberg-EPiServer-*** packages **7.5.0.*** mappes to **EPiServer CMS 7.5** (**7.5.394.2**)

 ## 3 Build
-To build the packages you need the EPiServer files, normally installed under %PROGRAMFILES%\EPiServer.
+To build the packages you need the EPiServer files, normally installed under %PROGRAMFILES(X86)%\EPiServer.
 Basically you copy that directory to the root of this solution when you want to build the packages.
 When building all the package content is copied to the **packages** directory under the solution root.
 The **packages** directory is the default NuGet-packages directory.
 The packages are only built when building a release.
 This is to reduce build time when building for the test application **HansKindberg.EPiServer.NuGet.Packages.Tests.WebApplication**.